-Summer Cruise in Norway
+Summer Voyages in Norway

 Summer (May to August) is the most popular season to explore Norway’s coastline.
 Enjoy more of the Land of the Midnight Sun as you’ll have more daylight in which to explore the many highlights of coastal Norway above the Arctic Circle.
 During the summer months, we also make special seasonal sailings into beautiful Trollfjord, Geirangerfjord and Lyngenfjord.